KOOKIIEStudios/ProjectShieldieDB/README.md

 6. Use the command `py.test` to start automated unit tests.

 ## Progress
+Images for illustration purposes only.
+Test numbers are reflective of the initial prototype and not of their current values.

 Automated unit tests for Character handling checks completed:
 ![](https://i.imgur.com/aXl4kch.png)